How Long Do Veneers Last?

 The price of veneers has steadied over recent years.
 But, overall cost is dependent on how many you have fitted, the specific type you choose, and where you decide to get your veneers.
 Travelling abroad can be more cost-effective, with many dental clinics overseas offering affordable packages for eight or 16 veneer packages for example.
-These are popular options for patients travelling abroad, as they can have multiple veneers created and fitted in a single trip.
+These allow you to have multiple veneers created and fitted in a single trip.

 How Long Do Veneers Last?

 As a general rule, traditionally-crafted veneers usually last between 10 to 20 years.
 Of course, this durability varies depending on a variety of different factors, including the material used.
 Typically, you’ll need to have your veneers replaced after around 15 years.
 But which material lasts longer and why?
 Below, we’ve outlined the durability of the two main types in more detail.

 How Long Do Composite Veneers Last?

 Composite veneers are a quick and affordable option.
 Made from specially created resins, composite veneers can be crafted in less time than their porcelain counterparts.
 They’re also cheaper to make and tend to require less drilling of the teeth during the fitting stage.
 When it comes to durability, composite veneers usually last for around 5-10 years.
 They can be more susceptible to staining than porcelain veneers and may not always provide as natural-looking results.
 However, for those looking for a faster, budget-friendly option, composite veneers are a good choice.

 How Long Do Porcelain Veneers Last?